adsgeophysics/Penelitian_Profesi/README.md

 # Google Earth Engine Processing Scripts — Field-Calibrated Multisource Remote Sensing and Machine Learning for Peatland Groundwater Level Mapping in South Sumatra, Indonesia

 **Companion code repository for:**
-"Field-Calibrated Multisource Remote Sensing and Machine Learning for Peatland Groundwater Level Mapping in South Sumatra, Indonesia" — Irfan et al.,
+"Field-Calibrated Multisource Remote Sensing and Machine Learning for Peatland Groundwater Level Mapping in South Sumatra, Indonesia" — Irfan et al.,2026

 This repository contains the Google Earth Engine (GEE) JavaScript scripts used for satellite predictor extraction, SMAP composite construction, field–satellite timestamp auditing, and spatial deployment (scene-level GWL prediction) described in Section 2 of the manuscript.
 Offline Python code (model fitting, LOSO/temporal validation, raster aggregation, and bootstrap uncertainty) is maintained separately and is not part of this GEE repository.